-- 20.1 Regional Planning Analyses - 20.1.1 During the course of each transmission planning cycle, the Duke Transmission Provider will conduct regional transmission analyses to assess if the then-current regional transmission plan addresses the Duke Transmission Provider's Transmission Needs, including those of its Transmission Customers and those which may be driven, in whole or in part, by economic considerations or Public Policy Requirements.
-This regional analysis will include assessing whether there may be more efficient or cost effective transmission projects to address Transmission Needs than transmission projects included in the latest regional transmission plan (including projects selected in a regional transmission plan for RCAP pursuant to Section 26). - 20.1.2 The Duke Transmission Provider will perform power flow, dynamic, and short circuit analyses, as necessary, to assess whether the then-current regional transmission plan would provide for the physical transmission capacity required to address the Duke Transmission Provider's Transmission Needs, including those Transmission Needs of its Transmission Customers and those driven by economic considerations and Public Policy Requirements.
-Such analysis will also evaluate those potential Transmission Needs driven by Public Policy Requirements identified by Stakeholders pursuant to Section 19.3.1.
-If the Duke Transmission Provider determines that the on-going planning being performed for the then-current cycle would not provide sufficient physical transmission capacity to address a Transmission Need(s), the Duke Transmission Provider will identify potential transmission projects to address the Transmission Need(s). - 20.2 Identification and Evaluation of More Efficient or Cost Effective Transmission Project Alternatives - 20.2.1 The Duke Transmission Provider will look for potential regional transmission projects that may be more efficient or cost effective solutions to address Transmission Needs than transmission projects included in the latest regional transmission plan or otherwise under consideration in the then-current transmission planning process for the ten (10) year planning horizon.
-Consistent with Section 20.1, through power flow, dynamic, and short circuit analyses, as necessary, the Duke Transmission Provider will evaluate regional transmission projects identified to be potentially more efficient or cost effective solutions to address Transmission Needs, including those transmission alternatives proposed by Stakeholders pursuant to Section 15.5.3.3 and transmission projects proposed for RCAP pursuant to Section 25.
-The evaluation of transmission projects in these regional assessments throughout the thencurrent planning cycle will be based upon their effectiveness in addressing Transmission Needs, including those driven by Public Policy Requirements, reliability and/or economic considerations.
+20.1 Regional Planning Analyses

+- 20.1.1 During the course of each transmission planning cycle, the Duke Transmission Provider will conduct regional transmission analyses to assess if the then-current regional transmission plan addresses the Duke Transmission Provider's transmission needs, including those of its Transmission Customers and those which may be driven, in whole or in part, by economic considerations or Public Policy Requirements.
+This regional analysis will include assessing whether there may be more efficient or cost effective transmission projects to address transmission needs than transmission projects included in the latest regional transmission plan (including projects selected in a regional transmission plan for RCAP pursuant to Section 26). - 20.1.2 The Duke Transmission Provider will perform power flow, dynamic, and short circuit analyses, as necessary, to assess whether the thencurrent regional transmission plan would provide for the physical transmission capacity required to address the Duke Transmission Provider's transmission needs, including those transmission needs of its Transmission Customers and those driven by economic considerations and Public Policy Requirements.
+Such analysis will also evaluate those potential transmission needs driven by Public Policy Requirements identified by Stakeholders pursuant to Section 19.3.1.
+If the Duke Transmission Provider determines that the on-going planning being performed for the then-current cycle would not provide sufficient physical transmission capacity to address a transmission need(s), the Duke Transmission Provider will identify potential transmission projects to address the transmission need(s). - 20.2 Identification and Evaluation of More Efficient or Cost Effective Transmission Project Alternatives - 20.2.1 The Duke Transmission Provider will look for potential regional transmission projects that may be more efficient or cost effective solutions to address transmission needs than transmission projects included in the latest regional transmission plan or otherwise under consideration in the then-current transmission planning process for the ten (10) year planning horizon.
+Consistent with Section 20.1, through power flow, dynamic, and short circuit analyses, as necessary, the Duke Transmission Provider will evaluate regional transmission projects identified to be potentially more efficient or cost effective solutions to address transmission needs, including those transmission alternatives proposed by Stakeholders pursuant to Section 15.5.3.3 and transmission projects proposed for RCAP pursuant to Section 25.
+The evaluation of transmission projects in these regional assessments throughout the thencurrent planning cycle will be based upon their effectiveness in addressing transmission needs, including those driven by Public Policy Requirements, reliability and/or economic considerations.
 Such analysis will be in accordance with, and subject to (among other things), state law pertaining to transmission ownership, siting, and construction.
-In assessing whether transmission alternatives are more efficient and/or cost effective transmission solutions, the Duke Transmission Provider may consider factors such as, but not limited to, a transmission project's:
+In assessing whether transmission alternatives are more efficient and/or cost effective transmission solutions, the Duke Transmission Provider shall consider factors such as, but not limited to, a transmission project's:

-- 20.2.1.1 Impact on reliability. - 20.2.1.2 Feasibility, including the viability of: - (1) acquiring the necessary rights-of-way (ROW) and - (2) constructing and tying in the proposed project by the required in-service date. - 20.2.1.3 Relative transmission cost, as compared to other transmission project alternatives to reliably address Transmission Needs. - 20.2.1.4 Ability to reduce real power transmission losses on the transmission system(s) within the SERTP region, as compared to other transmission project alternatives to reliably address Transmission Needs. - 20.2.2 Stakeholder Input: Stakeholders may provide input on potential transmission alternatives for the Duke Transmission Provider to consider throughout the SERTP planning process for each planning cycle in accordance with Section 15.5.3.
+- 20.2.1.1 Impact on reliability. - 20.2.1.2 Feasibility, including the viability of constructing and tying in the proposed project by the required in-service date. - 20.2.1.3 Relative transmission cost, as compared to other transmission project alternatives to reliably address transmission needs. - 20.2.1.4 Ability to reduce real power transmission losses on the transmission system(s) within the SERTP region, as compared to other transmission project alternatives to reliably address transmission needs. - 20.2.2 Stakeholder Input: Stakeholders may provide input on potential transmission alternatives for the Duke Transmission Provider to consider throughout the SERTP planning process for each planning cycle in accordance with Section 15.5.3.